-1 ORDINANCE NO. 2 3 AN ORDINANCE AMENDING CHAPTERS 18.2.2 BASE ZONES AND ALLOWED 4 USES, 18.2.3 SPECIAL USE STANDARDS, 18.2.5 STANDARDS FOR RESIDENTIAL 5 ZONES, 18.3.2 CROMAN MILL DISTRICT, 18.3.4 NORMAL NEIGHBORHOOD 6 DISTRICT, 18.3.5 NORTH MOUNTAIN NEIGHBORHOOD DISTRICT, 18.3.9 7 PERFORMANCE STANDARDS OPTION AND PSO OVERLAY, 18.3.10 PHYSICAL 8 AND ENVIRONMENTAL CONSTRAINTS OVERLAY, 18.3.11 WATER RESOURCES 9 PROTECTION ZONES (OVERLAYS), 18.3.14 TRANSIT TRIANGLE OVERLAY, 18.4.2 0 BUILDING PLACEMENT, ORIENTATION, AND DESIGN, 18.4.3 PARKING, 1 ACCESS, AND CIRCULATION, 18.4.4.
-LANDSCAPING, LIGHTING, AND 12 SCREENING, 18.4.5 TREE PRESERVATION AND PROTECTION, 18.4.6 PUBLIC 13 FACILITIES, 18.5.2 SITE DESIGN REVIEW, 18.5.3 LAND DIVISIONS AND 4 PROPERTY LINE ADJUSTMENTS AND 18.5.7 TREE REMOVAL PERMITS OF THE 15 ASHLAND LAND USE ORDINANCE FOR CONSISTENCY IN TERMINOLOGY 6 RELATED TO OPEN SPACE 17 18 19 Annotated to show deletions and additions to the Ashland Municipal Code sections being modified.
-Deletions are bold lined through , and additions are bold underlined .
-20 WHEREAS, Article 2.
-Section 1 of the Ashland City Charter provides: 21 Powers of the City The City shall have all powers which the constitutions, statutes, and common 22 law of the United States and of this State expressly or impliedly grant or allow municipalities, as 23 fully as though this Charter specifically enumerated each of those powers, as well as all powers 24 not inconsistent with the foregoing; and, in addition thereto, shall possess all powers hereinafter 25 specifically granted.
+1 ORDINANCE NO. 3186 2 AN ORDINANCE AMENDING CHAPTERS 18.2.2 BASE ZONES AND ALLOWED 3 USES, 18.2.3 SPECIAL USE STANDARDS, 18.2.5 STANDARDS FOR RESIDENTIAL 4 ZONES, 18.3.2 CROMAN MILL DISTRICT, 18.3.4 NORMAL NEIGHBORHOOD 5 DISTRICT, 18.3.5 NORTH MOUNTAIN NEIGHBORHOOD DISTRICT, 18.3.9 6 PERFORMANCE STANDARDS OPTION AND PSO OVERLAY, 18.3.10 PHYSICAL 7 AND ENVIRONMENTAL CONSTRAINTS OVERLAY, 18.3.11 WATER RESOURCES 8 PROTECTION ZONES (OVERLAYS), 18.3.14 TRANSIT TRIANGLE OVERLAY, 18.4.2 9 BUILDING PLACEMENT, ORIENTATION, AND DESIGN, 18.4.3 PARKING, 10 ACCESS, AND CIRCULATION, 18.4.4.
+LANDSCAPING, LIGHTING, AND 11 SCREENING, 18.4.5 TREE PRESERVATION AND PROTECTION, 18.4.6 PUBLIC 12 FACILITIES, 18.5.2 SITE DESIGN REVIEW, 18.5.3 LAND DIVISIONS AND 13 PROPERTY LINE ADJUSTMENTS AND 18.5.7 TREE REMOVAL PERMITS OF THE ASHLAND LAND USE ORDINANCE FOR CONSISTENCY IN TERMINOLOGY 14 15 RELATED TO OPEN SPACE 16 Annotated to show deletions and additions to the Ashland Municipal Code sections being 17 modified.
+Deletions are bold lined through, and additions are bold underlined.
+18 WHEREAS, Article 2.
+Section 1 of the Ashland City Charter provides: 19 Powers of the City The City shall have all powers which the constitutions, statutes, and common 20 law of the United States and of this State expressly or impliedly grant or allow municipalities, as 21 fully as though this Charter specifically enumerated each of those powers, as well as all powers 22 not inconsistent with the foregoing; and, in addition thereto, shall possess all powers hereinafter 23 specifically granted.
 All the authority thereof shall have perpetual succession.
-26 27 WHEREAS, the above referenced grant of power has been interpreted as affording all 28 legislative powers home rule constitutional provisions reserved to Oregon Cities.
-City of 29 Beaverton v.
+24 WHEREAS, the above referenced grant of power has been interpreted as affording all 25 legislative powers home rule constitutional provisions reserved to Oregon Cities.
+City of 26 Beaverton v.
 International Ass'n of Firefighters, Local 1660, Beaverton Shop 20 Or.
 App.
-293; 30 531 P 2d 730, 734 (1975); and
+293; 27 531 P 2d 730, 734 (1975); and 28 WHEREAS, the City of Ashland Planning Commission considered the above-referenced 29 recommended amendments to the Ashland Comprehensive Plan at a duly advertised public 30 hearing on April 28, 2020, and following deliberations, recommended approval of the amendments by a vote of #-#; and